clytzechoo/DSC80_Final_Peoject/README.md

       'is_quick' is a boolean column checking if **'quick'** is in tags of recpie.
 This step separates the recipes into two groups, ones that are quick and ones that are not.

 **Preview of cleaned data:**
-(We will include markdown tables and plots here later.)

 ## 📈 Hypothesis Testing